PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/08 - Classes.md

 ## Introductory Example

 ES6 introduced a much easier way of writing classes.
 Below is an example comparing the use of a class to that of an object.
 The object behaves similarly, except you'll have to re-write the entire structure every time you create an instance.
-Also, each instance will have its own copy of the `get_balance` function, resulting in greater memory overhead.
+Also, each instance will have its own copy of the `getBalance` function, resulting in greater memory overhead.

 ```javascript
 // using a class